hashicorp/terraform/website/source/docs/enterprise/state/collaborating.html.md

 # Collaborating on Terraform Remote State

-Atlas is one of a few options to store [remote state](/docs/enterprise/state).
+Terraform Enterprise is one of a few options to store [remote state](/docs/enterprise/state).

 Remote state gives you the ability to version and collaborate on Terraform changes.
 It stores information about the changes Terraform makes based on configuration.